Perspicacity11/MakersWk7-JavascriptWebApps/contents/10_adding_new_note_2.md

 # Showing notes on the page

-In the previous section, we've test-driven the `NotesView` class that takes care of creating new elements on the page for each notes in the model.
-In this section, we'll use this class in the main file so it works when opening the web page in the browser.
+In the previous section, we've test-driven the `NotesView` class that takes care of creating new elements on the page for each note in the model.
+In this section, we'll use this class in the main file so that it works when opening the web page in the browser.

 ## Exercise